 Avoid Re-enrollment in 799B: December 20, 2024, at 12:00 pm

-To have the best possibility for graduation during the current semester, work with your thesis chair and committee to meet the Submission Deadline.
-Thesis submission is not received until payment is made, and our register is open to process payments Monday through Friday from 9:00 am to 3:45 pm.
-Sent emails are not considered to be submissions until payment is made.
+To have the best possibility of graduation during the current semester, work with your thesis chair and committee to meet the Submission Deadline.
+Thesis submission is not received until payment is made, and our register is open to process payments Monday through Friday from 9 a.m. to 3:45 p.m.

-Thesis publication is not approved until payment is made, and our register is open to process payments Monday through Friday from 9:00 am to 3:45 pm.
-Emails sent overnight are not considered for publication until payment is made the following day.
+Thesis publication is not approved until payment is made, and our register is open to process payments Monday through Friday from 9 a.m. to 3:45 p.m.

-The last day of the term is the “avoid re-enrollment in 799B” deadline.
-If you submit your thesis on any day prior to the “avoid re-enrollment in 799B” deadline, you will not have to register for 799B in the following term.
-Note that your thesis cannot be accepted for review if it does not meet the requirements listed above.
+The last day of the term is the “Avoid Re-enrollment in 799B” deadline.
+If you submit your thesis on any day prior to the “Avoid Re-enrollment in 799B” deadline, you will not have to register for 799B in the following term.
+Note that your thesis cannot be accepted for Review if it does not meet the requirements listed above.
 Pay special attention to the “Are you ready to submit?” section before attempting submission.

-Thesis submission is not received until payment is made, and our register is open to process payments Monday through Friday from 9:00 am to 3:45 pm.
-Emails sent overnight are not considered to be submissions until payment is made the following day.
+Thesis submission is not received until payment is made, and our register is open to process payments Monday through Friday from 9 a.m. to 3:45 p.m.

 For more information, visit our YouTube channel for our "San Diego State University Thesis Deadlines Explained" video.